ScamsNOW!

 The Anniversary Effect: How Scam Victims Are Impacted and How They Can Cope

-This article about the Anniversary Effect is dedicated to Debby Montgomery Johnson, SCARS Insitute Chairwoman – who today had her 12th Anniversary from the end of her scam.
+This article about the Anniversary Effect is dedicated to Debby Montgomery Johnson, SCARS Institute Advisor, and all those other survivors who had there Anniversary from the end of her scam.

 Introduction

-This article explores the anniversary effect in scam victims, why it happens, and how they can cope with the emotional fallout when those important dates come around.
+It is important to explore the anniversary effect in scam survivors, why it happens, and how they can cope with the emotional fallout when those important dates come around.

 What Is the Anniversary Effect?